Some of the best wildlife in the UK

 Just as concerning, a growing number of people have little or no meaningful engagement with the natural environment in their day to day lives.
 As a consequence, they do not understand it and do not attribute much value to it.

-Connecting landscapes and people
+Connecting people and landscapes

 Our vision is for these alarming trends to turn around.
 There will be many more, bigger and better connected areas where wildlife could flourish.
 They will be properly looked after, and a joy for people to visit and live in.